 In 2002, while living in the dorms of The University of Tennessee, David Blaylock (who wrote on "cinema-scene" as David Perry, because his parents asked him to come up with a pseudonym for writing on the internet; I recall that Perry was chosen because of Matthew Perry of "Friends") introduced me to Ed Gonzalez and Slant Magazine.

-It was a different type of film criticism than what I wrote.
+Slant was a different type of film criticism than what I had read growing up or written myself; it was intensely auteurist.
 Gonzalez also revealed himself to be a list-whore and made public his top 10s of each film year from 1910 to present.
 So it was then that I started this project, of essentially doing the same.

-But I also wanted to highlight elements that make films great -- cinematography, music, performances and common themes in the year of release, etc -- instead of just listing the directors who made them (although, I too, am an auteurist).
+But in obsessing over my lists, I also wanted to highlight elements that make films great -- cinematography, music, performances and common themes in the year of release, etc -- instead of just listing the directors who made them (although, I too, am an auteurist).
 And because Fritz Lang was my favorite early director I decided to name my superlatives after him as the Fritz Goldens.